varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 * macOS 10.15 Cattalina
 * macOS 11 Big Sur

-NOTE: Due to a CPU failure in my machine, I am unable to update the repo.
+NOTE: Due to a CPU failure in my machine (2021.02.05.), I am unable to update the repo at the moment.
 I do not want to release untested OC + kext package.
 As soon as I fix the machine, the regular updates will continue.
+I will have money to buy replacement part in a month or so.

 ## Disclaimer